hpehl/map-reduce/README.md

 ModelNode response = modelControllerClient.execute(op);
 ```

-More examples can be found in this integration test: [ClientIT](src/test/java/org/wildfly/mapreduce/ClientIT.java)
+More examples can be found in the [ClientIT](src/test/java/org/wildfly/mapreduce/ClientIT.java) integration test.

 ## Prototype

-This repository implements as a prototype for the proposed map / reduce operation.
-The [ClientIT](src/test/java/org/wildfly/mapreduce/ClientIT.java) integration tests contains some typical use cases and acts as a playground for the new operation.
+This repository implements a prototype for the proposed map / reduce operation.
+The [ClientIT](src/test/java/org/wildfly/mapreduce/ClientIT.java) integration tests contains some typical use cases and acts as a playground for the new operations.
 You can execute the integration test using maven:

     maven -Dintegration verify

 By default the integration test expects a running domain with default configuration at localhost:9990.
 You can use the system properties `management.host` and `management.port` to change the defaults:

-    maven -Dintegration -Dmanagement.port=somewhere -Dmanagement.port=12345 verify
+    maven -Dintegration -Dmanagement.host=acme.com -Dmanagement.port=12345 verify